angular/angular/aio/content/guide/two-way-binding.md

 # Two-way binding `[(...)]`

-Two-way binding gives your app a way to share data between a component class and its template.
+Two-way binding gives your application a way to share data between a component class and its template.

 <div class="alert is-helpful">